Science

 Observatory – An Astronomer’s Window to the Stars – Sanctuary – S1E4

 Jonathan Fay's fascination with outer space began the first time he looked through a telescope.
 With a little help from his family, the amateur astronomer designed and built his own observatory – right in his backyard!
 Today, he can be found observing planetary nebula and galaxies from his 8-foot dome.
-This is the fourth episode of Sanctuary, a new Zillow series profiling individuals who took their passions to new levels by building out their space to do what they love most.

 4 : 39